BlueBrain/hpc-coding-conventions/cpp/README.md

 * `clang-format`: to format C/C++ code.
 * `check-clang-format`: the target fails if at least one C/C++ file has improper format.
 * `cmake-format`: to format CMake files.
-* `check-cmake-format`: the target fails it at least one CMakef file has improper format.
+* `check-cmake-format`: the target fails it at least one CMake file has improper format.

 ##### Advanced configuration